KayviaHarriott/SWEN3185_AlanaJordanKayvia/README.md

 ## To Do
 - [ ] Clarify the geofences
 - [ ] Make location relation in tracking device sequence
+- [ ] Ensure that location is sequential
+- [ ] Ensure that the location

 ---
 ## Additional Changes Made
 - Cell tower is in location
 - removed recent geofences